 Whether you’re searching for Gatlinburg waterfalls, whiskey, or epic hiking trails, the eastern Tennessee mountain town of Gatlinburg is a gateway to adventure.
-Start your journey by choosing a cozy place to stay, finding cool local spots to dine, and planning your romp through the surrounding mountains.
-Be sure to include these wondrous Gatlinburg hikes and waterfalls in your bucket list.
+Start your journey by choosing a cozy place to stay, finding cool local spots to dine in, and planning your romp through the surrounding mountains.
+Be sure to include these wondrous Gatlinburg waterfalls and hikes in your bucket list.
+This Tennessee region (along with the Smoky Mountains) is home to some of the most beautiful waterfalls in the United States!

 Heading to Nashville next?
-Don’t forget to check out these cool hiking trails near Nashville as well.
+Don’t forget to check out these cool waterfalls + hiking trails near Nashville as well.
+Or take a look at the rest of the state’s most beautiful waterfalls in Tennessee to explore.

 Best Time to Visit the Gatlinburg Outdoors